All Products

 Important

-• The source self-managed SQL Server database must be of the Enterprise, Developer, or Enterprise Evaluation edition.
+• The source self-managed SQL Server database must be one of the following editions: Enterprise, Developer, Enterprise Evaluation, Standard, and Web.

-• The destination self-managed SQL Server database must be of the Enterprise, Developer, Enterprise Evaluation, or Standard edition.
+• The destination self-managed SQL Server database must be one of the following editions: Enterprise, Developer, Enterprise Evaluation, Standard, and Web.

 • If the SQL Server Incremental Synchronization Mode parameter is set to Log-based Parsing for Non-heap Tables and CDC-based Incremental Synchronization for Heap Tables, data is synchronized in the hybrid log-based parsing mode and the following versions of source databases are supported: